great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 ### New cases appear

 New events or cases might introduce `NULL` values in fields that previously had no missing data.

-#### Example problem scenarios
-- The `last_visited` field, which should typically be populated, now has `NULL` values for some users.
+For instance, the `last_visited` field, which should typically be populated, might now have `NULL` values for some users.

 #### GX solution
 Define an expectation to ensure the `type` field is populated for most entries.